Security Model

 GITHUB_APP_* | GitHub App for repository access |

-Platform secrets are automatically generated and persisted by Pulumi on first deployment.
+Security keys and Origin CA credentials are automatically generated and persisted by Pulumi on first deployment.
+Cloudflare and GitHub secrets are external inputs supplied through GitHub Actions and mapped into Worker secrets by the deploy scripts.
 They never appear in source control.

 User Credentials